Great Rites Controversy: Escalation of the debate (April–August 1524)

-The Emperor's "arbitrary" appointment of the minister sparked a storm of protest.
-It was argued that, until now, only members of the Hanlin Academy had been appointed as ministers of rites on the recommendation of the Ministry of Personnel.
-The Emperor had disregarded these established rules.
-In July 1524, Xi Shu's opponents accused him of corruption and incompetence in handling the famine in Huguang.
-In response, Xi Shu called for a thorough investigation of the charges and defended himself by stating that he had saved a million lives.
-He also pointed out that many officials were afraid to voice their dissenting opinions, even if they disagreed with the majority.
+The Emperor's appointment of the minister provoked a storm of protests.
+Officials argued that, until then, ministers of rites had only been appointed from among members of the Hanlin Academy and only upon the recommendation of the Ministry of Personnel, whereas the Emperor had violated both of these conventions.
+In July 1524, Xi Shu's opponents further accused him of corruption and incompetence in dealing with the famine in the Nanjing region.
+Xi Shu responded by requesting a thorough investigation of the accusations, asserting that he had in fact saved one million people.
+He also stated that many officials were afraid to oppose the majority opinion even when they disagreed with it.

-Meanwhile, the debate had shifted to the issue of building a shrine to honor the Emperor's father, which quickly became heated.
-There was strong disagreement with the Emperor's request for the shrine, as well as with the appointment of Xi Shu and the recall of Zhang Cong and Gui E (who were serving in Nanjing) to Beijing.
-These conflicts led ultimately to the resignation of Yang Tinghe's successor, Senior Grand Secretary Jiang Mian, on 2 June 1524.
-The Emperor accepted the resignation, and the shrine was finally completed on 10 July 1524.
+The debate then shifted to the issue of establishing a shrine for the Emperor's father in the Forbidden City and became increasingly heated.
+The Emperor's opponents argued that his father already had a shrine in Anlu.
+Because of his opposition to the Emperor's demand for the construction of such a shrine, the appointment of Xi Shu, and the summoning of Zhang Cong and Gui E to Beijing, Senior Grand Secretary Jiang Mian submitted his resignation on 2 June 1524.
+The Emperor accepted his resignation, and the shrine was completed on 10 July 1524.

 Zhang Cong and Gui E arrived in Beijing in late June 1524.
-Their statements in support of the Emperor sparked a storm of protest, with thirty supervisory secretaries and over forty censors signing an indictment against them for spreading false and incorrect opinions.
-The pair demanded a public debate, and on 13 July, the Emperor appointed them to the Hanlin Academy—Zhang Cong and Gui E as chancellors, and Fang Xuanfu as academician reader-in-waiting.
-This appointment caused a new round of protests from academicians and supervisory secretaries, who argued that careerists who were trying to please the Emperor should not be appointed to high offices, but the Emperor declared that they were loyal, honest, and qualified.
-In response, over seventy supervisory secretaries and censors demanded the execution of Zhang Cong and Gui E for misleading the Emperor.
-On 22 July, 36 junior members of the Hanlin Academy resigned in protest, led by Yang Shen, son of Yang Tinghe.
-As more individual protests emerged, the Emperor began imprisoning the instigators.
+Their statements in support of the emperor provoked a storm of protests: thirty supervising secretaries and more than forty censors jointly accused them of spreading false and erroneous views.
+The two men called for a public debate and argued that the unity of their opponents had been achieved through intimidation of the majority of officials.
+On 13 July, the Emperor appointed his supporters to senior positions in the Hanlin Academy: Zhang Cong and Gui E were made chancellors, while Fang Xianfu was appointed an academician reader-in-waiting.
+The appointments triggered a new wave of protests from Hanlin scholars and supervisory secretaries, who argued that high offices should not be given to careerists seeking to please the emperor and that the promotion of such obvious opportunists would demoralize upright officials throughout the empire.
+Minister of Personnel Qiao Yu called for the annulment of their appointments.
+The Emperor, however, declared that they were loyal, honest, and qualified.
+More than seventy supervisory secretaries and censors demanded the execution of the three men for having misled the Emperor.
+Minister of Justice Zhao Jian stated that he was prepared to initiate criminal proceedings against them, but the Emperor rejected his proposal.
+Fearing for their lives, the Emperor assigned them armed protection.
+On 22 July, thirty-six junior members of the Hanlin Academy requested dismissal from office in protest, led by Yang Shen, the son of Yang Tinghe.
+As further individual protests arrived (for example, two physicians from the Imperial Academy of Medicine requested that the newly constructed shrine for the Emperor's father be renamed), the Emperor began imprisoning those responsible for them.